jbhayback/segregation_models/README.md

 ## Application Details
 **Note: Input dataset can be modified inside the Input_data.csv.
 However, you can use other input data file via the CSV file path input. *Default: Input_data.csv***
 - ![](images/input_csv_file.JPG)
+- Make sure that the csv file is within the project directoy. **If you are running via docker container, you have to rerun **`docker image build -t st:app .` for changes to take effect.****
 - If you add data for another column, be sure to put header Col<column-#> prior to adding test data.
 - For additional row test data, you cas just add directly.